 Here are two real-world examples:

-These are real money goals, you can track them, plan for them and celebrate when you hit them.
+These are real money goals you can track, plan for and celebrate when you hit them.

 Read more: Setting Financial Goals